 The system of leasehold property ownership in use today is a relic of English property law dating back to the 11th Century.
 The term 'Freeholder' (which effectively means full, outright ownership of land) was used in the Doomsday book of 1089 and the first 'Leasehold Estates' appeared a few decades later in the Middle ages.

-Medieval (feudal) Law wasn't concerned with the social mobility of hardworking families trying to get on the property ladder; Land equated to power in the middle ages and powerful families wanted to retain ownership of their land while maximising their earnings from it.
+Medieval (feudal) Law wasn't concerned with hardworking families trying to get on the property ladder; Land equated to power in the middle ages and powerful families wanted to retain ownership of their land while maximising their earnings from it.
 The concept of leasing was established to allow 'villeins' or 'surfs' to work a plot of land, for a fixed period of time, on the basis that they would pay 'in-kind' by providing food and services to those further up the social order.